wajra/data-club-2022-shiny/README.md

 Boilerplate Shiny App (comes with Shiny) that builds a simple web app using [Old Faithful Geyser](https://en.wikipedia.org/wiki/Old_Faithful) in Yellowstone National Park(`faithful`) data.
 We'll use this to understand the structure of a Shiny App

 ### App 2
-Build a simple Shiny App that prints out exactly what you type in
+Build a simple Shiny App that prints out exactly what you type in.
+Also introduces you to putting HTML elements in the

 ### App 3

-A shiny app that can be used for exploratory data analysis.
+A shiny app that can be used for basic exploratory data analysis.
 Uses the [Palmer Penguins dataset](https://allisonhorst.github.io/palmerpenguins/) (`palmerpenguins`)